 Besides the usual suspects of Microsoft, Apple and Google, Facebook is investing heavily in AR.
 Facebook CEO, Mark Zuckerberg recently unveiled his plans to “mix the physical and digital in whole new ways” using AR.
 As pioneers of modern social media, Facebook has built a wildly successful $415 billion ad business.
 However, this business is built upon an infrastructure laid by Google and Apple in an ecosystem owned by them.

 Facebook is betting big that AR will spell the death of the smartphone in coming years.
 In fact, Facebook’s Michael Abrash believes that this will occur by 2022.
 To be first to the top of the AR mountain, Facebook has created a top secret division called “Building 8”.
-Researchers in Building 8 are reportedly working on Augmented Reality, consumer drones, brain scanning, skin sensing technologies.
+Researchers in Building 8 is reportedly working on Augmented Reality, consumer drones, brain scanning, skin sensing technologies.
 This is all part of Facebook’s larger effort to diversify into hardware and create the dominant AR software ecosystem of the future.
 The premier highlight of this division is their work on a BCI – Brain to Computer Interface.
 Research on input and interface technologies will be critical in overcoming the hurdles currently holding AR back.

 As the acceptance of AR will rise in the market, analysts believe that the mix of various technologies led by AR will replace the smartphone for a better future.
 The on-the-move communication channels are bound to go through major reforms in the next few years and AR will play an instrumental role in it.